Don’t say I didn’t warn you!

 After you throw it once or twice, your opponent has to think about another angle to block.

 Overall we want this punch to land on the body.
 Its main goal is to hit the liver, located on the right side of everyone.

-Imagine an uppercut met the hook and they had a baby, and power and speed met, and they had a baby.
-Those two babies met and had a baby, that baby would be the shovel hook a.k.a huppercut a.k.a hookercut a.k.a whatever else you could name it.
+Imagine an uppercut met the hook and they had a baby, and power and speed met and they had a baby and those two babies met and had a baby, that baby would be the shovel hook a.k.a huppercut a.k.a hookercut a.k.a whatever else you could name it.

 No, but seriously it is right in between either of those punches.
 It’s not a full uppercut or a full hook.